aHuddini/LiteFinPad/BEGINNER_THOUGHTS.md

 for /f "delims=" %%i in ('py -3.14 -c "import sys; print([p for p in sys.path if 'site-packages' in p][0])"') do set SRC_BASE=%%i
 ```

-Now it *should*:
-- ✅ Dynamically detect Python 3.14's site-packages path
-- ✅ Work on **any developer's machine**
+Now it dynamically detects Python 3.14's site-packages path and works on **any developer's machine**.
-- ✅ No personal information exposed
-- ✅ Professional and portable

 **The Lesson:**